mlr-org/mlr3website/README.md

 **Freeze**

-The blog and gallery posts are frozen i.e. the documents are not re-rendered during a global project render.
-Calling `quarto preview mlr-org/` or `quarto render mlr-org/` will not render the blog and gallery posts again.
+The gallery posts are frozen i.e. the documents are not re-rendered during a global project render.
+Calling `quarto preview mlr-org/` or `quarto render mlr-org/` will not render the gallery posts again.
 Calling `quarto render` on a single file or subdirectory will re-render the single file or all files in the subdirectory.

 **RSS**